 Sustainable travel is built on some principles and knowing them can help you understand what this form of tourism is truly about.

-It might also help realize that being sustainable and conscious while traveling is not hard and requires minimum effort to make a big difference.
+It might also help realise that being sustainable and conscious while travelling is not hard and requires minimum effort to make a big difference.

 So, imagine what we can do with just a bit more effort or even giving our maximum to support this?